 PJSD is the online resource connecting public interest law job-seekers with their ideal opportunities in the public interest arena, in government, at law schools and around the globe.

 The ABA Standing Committee on Pro Bono and Public Service is the national source of information, resources and assistance to support, facilitate and expand the delivery of pro bono legal assistance.
 The Standing Committee and its project, the ABA Center for Pro Bono, encourage lawyers to do pro bono work and help them connect with opportunities that meet their needs.
 The programs, projects and services help pro bono programs, advocates and policymakers address the legal needs of the poor.

 Find free legal aid in New York and information about legal rights, courts and more.
 A good resource for researching pro bono and public interest placements.

 NLADA is the nation's leading advocate for front-line attorneys and other equal justice professionals - those who make a difference in the lives of low-income clients and their families and communities.

 Equal Justice Works aims to ensure a sustainable pipeline of talented and trained lawyers involved in public service.
 The organization provides a continuum of programs that begin with incoming law school students and extend into later careers in the profession.

-Affiliated Student Group
+Affiliated Student Organization